KaniBog/KaniBog-s-Portfolio/README.md

      These companies are no longer operational, so they don’t meaningfully contribute to a comparative “severity” analysis.
 2. **Including them would flatten the visual range**, making the 80–98% catastrophic cases harder to interpret.
      The goal here is to profile companies that came close to collapsing, not those that already did.
-4. 100% entries often reflect final administrative closures, not economic layoffs — for example:
+4. **100% entries often reflect final administrative closures**, not economic layoffs — for example:
       - Bankruptcy liquidation
       - Legal dissolution filings
       - Acquisition and termination of original workforce
       - End-of-life shutdowns

-These aren’t layoffs in the traditional sense — **they are company death events**, and therefore are treated separately in the dataset.
+These aren’t layoffs in the traditional sense — **these can be considered as company death events**, and therefore are treated separately in the dataset.